IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/user_interface/property_editor/scene_editor/project_overview/project_info.rst

   whereas the IFC4 Demo Template is recommended for users wanting to experiment and learn with a basic set of objects.

-  The BlenderBIM Add-on provides other larger libraries containing hundreds of objects, but loading them as a template is not recommended due to their size and complexity.
+  Bonsai provides other larger libraries containing hundreds of objects, but loading them as a template is not recommended due to their size and complexity.

   .. seealso::